U.S. investor Jim Rogers pegs junk bonds as a short-sell candidate

 The European Union on Monday announced further sanctions against Russia, which Rogers said would have little effect on the situation.
 He added that there was “very little chance” it could escalate into military action between the United States and Russia.

-“Tesla (TSLA.O) is not for me,” he said, referring to the volatile stock of the electric car maker, which is up about 23 percent so far this year.
+“Tesla is not for me,” he said, referring to the volatile stock of the electric car maker, which is up about 23 percent so far this year.
+(Reporting by Ryan Vlastelica and Richard Leong)